 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 Information literacy, Research, Self-motivation, Teamwork.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Students will be enabled to understand what a company incorporated under the Companies Act 1993 is and how it operates and be provided with knowledge of selected company law rules.
+Students who successfully complete this paper will be enabled to understand what a company incorporated under the Companies Act 1993 is and how it operates and be provided with knowledge of selected company law rules.